4rr4y/ctf-writeups/2023_LITCTF/Rev_Obfuscation.md

 ## Solution

-The most important line is to find these lines:
+The most important thing is to find these lines:

 ```python
 from hashlib import sha256 as AES_INIT